SaloniP26/HTTP5225-Assignment3-Laravel/README.md

 - Navigate to the homepage to view all quotes.
 - Click on the "Add New Quote" button to create a new quote.
-- Click on a quote to view its details.
 - Use the edit and delete buttons to modify or remove quotes.

 ## 📊 Database Table Name: quotes